UnbihexiumFan/explorers-bane/README.md

 # explorers-bane
-Explorer's bane is a 3D voxel game developed by me, UnbihexiumFan.
+Explorer's Bane is a 3D voxel game developed by me, UnbihexiumFan.
 Nobody ever said it had good graphics.

+To access the game, go to explorers_bane/main.py.